Financial Wellness

 To identify potential therapists in your area, you can:

-• Consult with your existing financial advisor or mental health therapist, as they may have recommendations.
+If you have an existing financial advisor or mental health therapist, they may have recommendations.

 How to Evaluate Potential Financial Therapists